-The assets of the APCD exceeded its liabilities at the close of the most recent fiscal year by \$1,633,286 (net position):
+The assets of the APCD exceeded its liabilities at the close of the most recent fiscal year by \$1,480,750 (net position):

-- \$338,444 represents the APCD's investment in capital assets, less any related outstanding debt used to acquire those assets (invested in capital assets, net of related debt). - \$1,294,842 represents (unrestricted) net position, which may be used to finance the APCD's day-to-day operations without constraints established by legal requirements.
+- \$384,451 represents the APCD's investment in capital assets, less any related outstanding debt used to acquire those assets (invested in capital assets, net of related debt). - \$1,096,299 represents (unrestricted) net position, which may be used to finance the APCD's day-to-day operations without constraints established by legal requirements.

-The APCD's total net position decreased by \$6,640,946 (or 80.3%) over the prior year:
+The APCD's total net position decreased by \$152,536 (or 9.3%) over the prior year:

-- A \$69,027 increase in net position invested in capital assets, net of related debt, represents capital purchases less depreciation plus the retirement of any related long-term debt.
-See further discussion of capital assets and long-term debt on page 17. - A \$6,709,972 decrease in unrestricted net position is the change in resources available to fund APCD programs and obligations.
-The large decrease is due to the new accounting standards along with a prior period adjustment that also is associated with the new standards, a reference to this can be found on page 14.
-This change is further discussed on page 18.
+- A \$46,007 increase in net position invested in capital assets, net of related debt, represents capital purchases less depreciation plus the retirement of any related long-term debt.
+See further discussion of capital assets and long-term debt on page 23. - A \$198,543 decrease in unrestricted net position is the change in resources available to fund APCD programs and obligations.
+This change is further discussed on page 23.